sharavsambuu/trading-cost-analysis/README.md

 Why?
 Because trading cost is crutial to develop more robust and more realistic strategies, that's why.

+# Dollar bars related task

+  - Form dollar bars from 1 minute or 5 minute data both fx and crypto with some dollar threshold
+  - Make sure to cache and continuesly update 1 minute data
+  - Generate some signals maybe based on RSI
+  - Assess what does slippages looks in dollar bars, can it be better than time based bars?

 # Spread based trading cost analysis related tasks

   - Find FX data with 1minute granularity, mbe EURUSD or USDJPY